7878860062/myfirstproject/README.md

 ![w9](https://user-images.githubusercontent.com/64473684/84498616-9fa73f80-acce-11ea-9a6b-40d3d0019d22.PNG)

-.Provided the command to check wether the docker conatiner is already running, if not create it mount the volume and expose it's port 80 to base os port 8085 QA team will check the testing environment at this port address.
+* Provided the command to check wether the docker conatiner is already running, if not create it mount the volume and expose it's port 80 to base os port 8085 QA team will check the testing environment at this port address.

 ![w10](https://user-images.githubusercontent.com/64473684/84499284-f06b6800-accf-11ea-8668-1637e1ffa32c.PNG)

+## 2. QA Team :

+* Provided the github repo link along with credentials as on approval there should be a merge between the master and dev branch, and also the code should be pushed to github.